-Finally, it's important to understand intellectual property issues within India.
-Although local laws are thorough and generally compatible with EU and U.S. IP laws, there is some concern with regard to enforcement of these laws.
+It's important to understand intellectual property issues within India.
+Although local laws are thorough and generally compatible with EU and U.S. IP laws, there is some concern about enforcement of these laws.

 Bureaucratic delays (IP enforcement cases can take years to wind through the courts) and a general lack of transparency are both areas of concern in terms of protecting sensitive intellectual assets.

-CT has helped businesses and law firms expertly manage compliance issues for 125 years.
-To learn more about how we can help you better manage your global compliance needs, contact a CT representative at 844-318-1457 (toll-free US).
+CT helps businesses and law firms expertly manage compliance issues.
+To learn more about how we can help you better manage your global compliance needs, contact a CT representative at (855) 444-5358 (toll-free U.S.).

 More in Global Services

 More in Expanding Your Business Globally